 There are 2 key secrets to making these carrot-shaped Easter brunch treats:

 1. Pillsbury Crescent Seamless Dough Sheet, which you buy in the cool section of your local supermarket.

-2. The right horn molds, which you can buy here online.
+2. The right horn molds, (shop on Amazon) which you can buy here online.
 They are only a couple of dollars and are really fun and versatile.